spider-123-eng/Spark/README.md

 ----------------
 Spark Transformations.
 Spark To Cassandra connection and storage.
 Spark To Cassandra CRUD operations.
+Reading data from Cassandra using spark streaming(Cassandra as source).
 Spark Kafka Integration.
 Spark Streaming with Kafka.
 Storing the Spark Streaming data in to HDFS.